softbalanced/atomicswap/README.md

 Separate command line utilities are provided to handle the transactions required to perform a cross-chain atomic swap for each supported blockchain.
-For a swap between Bitcoin and Decred, the two utilities `btcatomicswap` and `dcratomicswap` are used.
+For a swap between Bitcoin and Ballanced, the two utilities `btcatomicswap` and `balancedatomicswap` are used.
 Both tools must be used by both parties performing the swap.

 Different tools may require different flags to use them with the supported wallet.
-For example, `btcatomicswap` includes flags for the RPC username and password while `dcratomicswap` requires flags for TLS client authentication.
+For example, `btcatomicswap` includes flags for the RPC username and password while `balancedatomicswap` requires flags for TLS client authentication.
 Running a tool without any parameters will show the full usage help.

 All of the tools support the same six commands.
 These commands are: